 One-sided communication methods were added to MPI as a part of the MPI-2 improvements and were greatly expanded in MPI-3 by including support for shared memory windows, windows with dynamically attached memory, request-based communication calls, and more window locking mechanisms.
-On Stampede2 and Frontera, the one-sided communication methods implemented in the Intel MPI and MVAPICH2 libraries use the Remote Direct Memory Access (RMA or RDMA) functionality provided by low-latency interconnect fabrics such as Omni-Path and InfiniBand.
+On Frontera and Vista, the one-sided communication methods implemented in the Intel MPI and MVAPICH2 libraries use the Remote Direct Memory Access (RMA or RDMA) functionality provided by low-latency interconnect fabrics such as Omni-Path and InfiniBand.
 In this roadmap, we will introduce the various components of MPI RMA and how to use them.

 This is the fifth of five related roadmaps in the Cornell Virtual Workshop that cover MPI.
 To see the other roadmaps available, please visit the complete roadmaps list.